-Kim Furlong joined Amgen Canada as Director, Federal Government Affairs in 2008.
-In her previous role, she held the position of Vice President Federal Government Relations for the Retail Council of Canada.
+Kim Furlong is CEO of the Canadian Venture Capital & Private Equity Association.
+Previously, she worked as Director, Federal Government Affairs for AMGEN Canada, and Vice President Federal Government Relations for the Retail Council of Canada.

 Before entering the private sector, she occupied the position of Director of Communications to the Foreign Affairs Minister, the Hon.
 Pierre S. Pettigrew.
 Prior to joining Minister Pettigrew’s office, she spent two years advising the Honorable James.
 S. Peterson, then International Trade Minister on trade policy issues such as aerospace, intellectual property, and emerging markets, namely India.